 DOT Inclusive Design Challenge

-U.S. Department of Transportation Secretary Elaine L. Chao created the Inclusive Design Challenge (Challenge) in 2020.
+The U.S. Department of Transportation (DOT) created the Inclusive Design Challenge (Challenge) in 2020.
 The Challenge focuses on innovative design solutions to enable people with physical, sensory, and cognitive disabilities to use automated vehicles to access jobs, healthcare, and other critical destinations.
 It is a part of a larger set of departmental initiatives on accessibility, announced at the Access and Mobility for All Summit.

 Seeking Solutions to Common Barriers